LukeClancy/dynamic-records-meritfront/README.md

 - base_name: the name of the table we will be attaching to
 - attach_name: the name of the table that will be attached
 - base_on: put a proc here to override the matching key for the base table.
 Default is, for a user and post type, {|user| user.id}
 - attach_on: put a proc here to override the matching key for the attach table.
-Default is, for a user and post type, {|post| post.user_id}
+Default is, for a user and post type, {|post| post.user_id}.
+Returning an array from this proc will make this object attach to base records that have one of those keys.
+This can be used with GROUP BY and ARRAY_AGG functions to stop duplicate rows while still attaching where needed.
+Think of attaching a user to a post where multiple posts can have the same user.
 - one_to_one: switches between a one-to-one relationship or not

 <details>